Syrah vs Shiraz

 Tom Carson is known as a pinot noir maestro, but this 2018 Syrah from Yabby Lake is an absolute cracker!
 A perfumed and spicy Syrah, medium-bodied with silky but structured tannins, bright red and black fruit characters.
 Winemaker Peter Fraser from Yangarra makes Shiraz with focus and precision.
 The newly released 2018 is generous but refreshing with dark fruit aromas, along with blueberries, dark chocolate and some floral notes.
 A full-bodied palate with plenty of savoury tannins and spice going on.
 Just need some lamb cutlets and roast vegetables with this!

-Looking for a gift for a full bodied wine lover?
-Take a look at either of our Gift Sets that contain Vintage REDa or Stemless RED+.
+Is your dad a full bodied wine lover?
+Gift him this Father’s Day with either of our gift sets that contain Vintage REDa or Stemless RED+.
 These glasses have been designed for fuller bodied red wine.
 These designs allow for maximum aeration and a perfect balance between tannin, oak, aroma and palate.